endernoke/viberot/design/milestones.md

 # Development Milestones

-This document outlines a proposed roadmap for developing Command-Sidekick.
+This document outlines a proposed roadmap for developing VibeRot.

 ## Milestone 1: Core Service and Windows MVP